On the One-Dimensional Contact Process with Enhancements

-The last part of this remark means that the process is not \emph{additive}.
-Since some of the properties of the contact process are usually derived from its additivity, we have to modify their proofs.
+Since many properties of the contact process are usually derived from its additivity, we have to modify or reinvent some of their proofs.
 Fortunately, for $\lambda_i \geq \lambda_e$, attractiveness is enough to use the Subadditive Ergodic Theorem as in~\cite[Chapter~VI]{Liggett05}.
 This allows us to work with the asymptotic speed of the boundary of the process.
 With this in mind, we define

 and